B2B Website Case Study

 R – Well, I would like to think that all our clients are success stories – after all, we are a small player and we have to work hard and smart at retaining our client base and increasing our client portfolio.
 Our success rests on our ability to respond quickly and efficiently to our clients’ requirements and to provide them with exactly what they need thru dialogue and communicating effectively prior to them becoming a client.

-One highlight in recent weeks has been our presence and support at the annual Anantara Elephant Polo King’s Cup in Hua-Hin where we successfully contributed to the overall ambiance of the 5-day event and the evening functions as well.
+One highlight in recent weeks has been our presence and support at the annual Anantara Elephant Polo King’s Cup in Hua-Hin where we successfully contributed to the overall ambience of the 5-day event and the evening functions as well.

-Web development for B2B lead generation
+Case Study: Web development for B2B lead generation

 V – How does your web presence help you develop your business?

 R – The web has ensured the world has now evolved into a small trading place.
 It has also ensured that competition is more available to our target market.
 Having a well laid-out web-based strategy ensures we remain at the forefront of our potential client’s mind and an appealing, easy-to-use and informative website is our shop window which must reflect our product offering and service values.
 Our web presence and strategy must be a strong and attractive enough, while at the same time instilling confidence, for prospective clients to want to do entrust us with their music needs.

 It is said that it takes between 3-12 seconds for someone to make a decision based on the quality of a website – therefore, we recently sought the help of the Vimi team to create a new web strategy, coupled with a brand new website and logo, aiming at optimizing our market awareness and presence.